rsm-msba-25-26/rsm-gh-merge-conflict-practice-rsm-kelou/README.md

 ---

-Your name: <insert-your-name-here> Date: <insert-the-date-here>
+Your name: `<insert-your-name-here>` Date: `<2025-08-03>`

 ---

-If you have any problems with this practice assignment, take screenshots and post them to <https://piazza.com/ucsd/summer2025/rady499>.
+If you have any problems with this practice assignment, take screenshots and post them to [https://piazza.com/ucsd/summer2025/rady499](https://piazza.com/ucsd/summer2025/rady499).

 > Note: You can copy-and-paste images directly into Piazza rather than having to upload an image file.
 This will make your post quicker and easier to review